Volunteer Application

 -

-Our admissions process has never been about filling a fixed number of seats or competing for a percentage acceptance rate.
-Our process centers around determining whether the program is a good mutual fit—both for the applicant and for the learning community.
-We work actively to identify these students from the hundreds of applicants each year.
+Our admissions process has never been about filling a fixed number of seats.
+Instead, we center determining whether the program is a good mutual fit—both for the applicant and for our learning community.

 -

-We review applications holistically, including your interests, experiences, responses to application questions, and demonstrated commitment to learning.
-There is no single “ideal” profile, and we particularly value diverse backgrounds and perspectives.
-Thoughtful responses, genuine enthusiasm, and evidence of some form of initiative—both inside and outside the classroom—provide indicators of how a student might contribute to the learning environment.
+We review applications holistically, taking into account your interests, experiences, hopes for the future, responses to application questions, and demonstrated commitment to learning.
+There is no single “ideal” profile, and we particularly value building a community of diverse backgrounds and perspectives.
+Ultimately, we deeply appreciate the time and effort students invest in their applications, regardless of the admissions decision they receive in the end.

 -